-Over 737,000 hit and run accidents occurred in the United States in 2015 alone, according to a study by the American Automobile Association.
+Over 650,000 hit and run crashes occur every year, according to a study by AAA.
 That’s about one hit and run in the U.S. every 43 seconds.
-The trend for these dangerous and often deadly types of auto accidents continues to rise every year.
-If you or someone you love is involved in a West Virginia hit and run crash, it’s important to know what steps to take next.
+If you or someone you love is injured in a West Virginia hit and run accident, it’s important to know what steps to take next.

 A hit and run accident is when a vehicle hits a person, another vehicle, or object and knowingly leaves the scene without providing their information.
 It’s important to remember that some state laws classify accidents as a hit and run even if it didn’t happen on a highway or road.
 For example, if your car is parked in a parking lot and is struck by another car this can be classified as a hit and run if the other individual does not provide their information.

 To learn more about your state’s laws involving hit and run cases check out Leaving the Scene of an Accident/Hit and Run: State Laws.

 What to do After a Hit and Run

 State Farm Insurance offers the following suggestions for what to do after a hit and run.
 As experienced West Virginia accident attorneys, these suggestions make sense.

 - Don’t follow the fleeing driver: That could put you in danger, cause you to lose danger evidence like getting eyewitness accounts, and could cause the police to question who is at fault.